ababaian/VIRUSxDISCVRY/tools/palmID.md

 # Serratus.io palmID
 written by: [Janette Lau](https://github.com/janettelau)

 [15 minutes] `Serratus` is a RNA virus discovery platform which re-analyzed the Sequence Read Archive for the viral RdRP hallmark gene.
-The `Serratus.io palmID` is a web tool which does a viral-RdRP analysis based on the palmprint RNA virus barcodes that are cross-referenced to palmprints in palmDB.
+The `Serratus.io palmID` is a web tool which does a viral-RdRP analysis based on the palmprint RNA virus barcodes that are cross-referenced to palmprints in `palmDB`.

-**Tutorial Objective**: We will use `Serratus.io palmID` to classify and analyze the novel RNA virus, finding relatedness and classifying at different levels by cross-referencing to palmDB.
+**Tutorial Objective**: We will use `Serratus.io palmID` to classify and analyze the novel RNA virus, finding relatedness and classifying at different levels by cross-referencing to `palmDB`.

 ## Input / Prerequisites
 - Access to [serratus.io palmID](https://serratus.io/palmid)